gbif/country-reports/CORRECTIONS.md

 # Making corrections

 We have occasionally published sets of reports with errors, often affecting only a small number of reports.
-If these are not discovered quickly, correcting them is complicated — much of the data is live as of the day the report is generated (ideally as soon to 1 January as possible).
+If the cached HTTP requests are no longer available then correcting them is complicated — much of the data is live as of the day the report is generated (ideally as soon to 1 January as possible).
 It can be easier to edit the existing PDFs.

 Tools that can be used for manual correction: